One of the questions we are asked frequently is, Do I need an attorney for a trademark?

 Further, having an attorney from the outset will make it easier to enforce your trademark against infringement.
 Your attorney can advise you on how to monitor your trademark.
 And if you need to file a lawsuit, your attorney will already understand your trademark and its background and be prepared to enforce your intellectual property rights.

 Getting Started with a Trademark Application

 If you are ready to start your trademark application, contact the knowledgeable trademark attorneys at BrewerLong.
 We are dedicated to helping entrepreneurs with all their business’s legal needs.
 We are prepared to help you protect your intellectual property rights, so you can focus on building your business.
-Call or contact us today to set up a free phone consultation with one of our attorneys.
+Call or contact us today to set up a phone consultation with one of our attorneys.

 This blog post is provided on an “as is” and “as available” basis as of the date of publication.
 We disclaim any duty to update or correct any information contained in this blog post, including errors, even if we are notified about them.
 To the fullest extent permitted by law, we disclaim all representations or warranties of any kind, express or implied with respect to the information contained in this blog post, including, but not limited to, warranties of merchantability, fitness for a particular purpose, title, non-infringement, accuracy, completeness, and timeliness.
 We will not be liable for damages of any kind arising from or in connection with your use of or reliance on this blog post, including, but not limited to, direct, indirect, incidental, consequential, and punitive damages.
 You agree to use this blog post at your own risk.
 Regarding your particular circumstances, we recommend that you consult your own legal counsel–hopefully BrewerLong.